MulleFoundation/MulleObjCValueFoundation/README.md

 # MulleObjCValueFoundation

-💶 Value classes NSNumber, NSString, NSDate, NSData
+#### 💶 Value classes NSNumber, NSString, NSDate, NSData

 These classes build on [MulleObjC](//github.com/mulle-objc/MulleObjC) and [mulle-core](//github.com/mulle-objc/mulle-core) to provide the usual value classes expected in a Foundation library.

+> A good distinction if a class is a value or a container is if it has a
+> -count or a -length method.
+If it counts members with -length (number of
+> bytes) it's a value.

 ## Immutable Classes